qutip/qutip/doc/guide/guide-bloch.rst

 The code to directly generate an mp4 movie of the Qubit decay is as follows ::

-   from matplotlib import pyplot
-   from matplotlib import animation from mpl_toolkits.mplot3d import Axes3D
+   from matplotlib import pyplot, animation from mpl_toolkits.mplot3d import Axes3D

    fig = pyplot.figure()